Grading Documentation with Machine Learning

 We aim to investigate how machine learning can be utilised to aid in automating the assessment of documentation quality.

-We classify a large set of publicly available human-annotated relevance scores between a natural language string and a code string, using traditional approaches, such as Logistic Regression and Random Forest, fine-tuned large language models, such as BERT and GPT, and Low-Rank Adaptation of large language models.
+We classify a large set of publicly available human-annotated relevance scores between a natural language string and a code string, using traditional approaches, such as Logistic Regression and Random Forest, fine-tuned large language models, such as BERT, and Low-Rank Adaptation of large language models.

 Original languageEnglish